hitrefresh/r3/README.md

 The main motivation behind creating a reading group is to formalize the process of reading and discussion about a particular topic.
 We plan to have a talk every Monday.

 ### Group members:
-Udbhav, Pavan, Prabhav, Adithya, Kashyap
+Udbhav, Kashyap, Pavan, Prabhav, Adithya.

 ### Schedule (with links to material)